Review-First Programming

 Food critics who can't cook at Michelin level.
 Editors who don't write novels.
 Casting directors who can't act.

-LLMs are revealing something we've ignored: generation and evaluation are cognitively asymmetric.
+LLMs are revealing something we usually sweep under the rug: generation and evaluation are cognitively asymmetric.
 Research on utterance planning shows construction is harder than execution.
-Starting from nothing costs more cognitive load than refining something that exists.
+Starting with nothing costs more cognitive load than refining something that already exists.

-I've noticed something interesting lately.
-When working with LLMs, more developers are finding that they are better at reviewing code than writing it.
-At first this sounds like an admission of incompetence.
+Many developers using LLMs find they're better at reviewing code than writing it.
+At first that sounds like an admission of incompetence.
 But what if it's not?
-I think it's actually a recognition of how different cognitive skills work.
+Perhaps it's a recognition of how different cognitive skills work.

 The Cognitive Architecture